Makeup artist insurance

 What insurance does a makeup artist need?

 Whether you're freelance or have formed a limited company, you know your business best.
 That's why we let you choose only the cover you need to create a completely tailored policy.
-If you're not sure where to start, here are our recommended covers for makeup artists.
+If you're not sure where to start, here are some recommended covers for makeup artists.

 Public liability insurance